 Mathematical Discourse

-An example of a low cognitive demand task 725 X 23 that I modified is as follows, 725 X 23= 16,675.
+An example of a low cognitive demand task 725 X 23 that I modified is 725 X 23= 16,675.

 After tasks have been carefully selected or modified, anticipation is critical.
 Anticipating students’ responses, questions, or misconceptions of the task is all new to me.
 Even though I usually write answers to questions, I never thought about questions or misconceptions.
-I have applied this practice to the task I completed with Mr. Jackson’s class as well as tasks posted for Walden class discussions.
-The information I gathered through anticipation was very enlightening and helps to think about possible ways to assist students with their questions and misconceptions.
+I have applied this practice to the task I completed with Mr. Jackson’s class and tasks posted for Walden class discussions.
+The information I gathered through anticipation was enlightening and helped me think about possible ways to assist students with their questions and misconceptions.
 I found anticipation to be a bit challenging at times because misconceptions can be difficult to consider since I was constantly trying to complete the tasks with correct answers.
-Nevertheless, with constant practice and a better understanding of students’ abilities, this will improve significantly.
-Since I am presently not teaching, I will practice this strategy when helping my son practice mathematics for studying purposes in preparation for the Florida Standardized Assessment (FSA).
-Some of his homework questions require him to explain, so I began having him complete explanations for other tasks as well to help improve his mathematical reasoning skills.
-The misconceptions that I view while monitoring the students as they work it gives me a chance to observe, listen, and question my students to help them think critically and defend their reasoning.

 References